Yang Min-hyeok

-Yang Min-hyeok (양민혁; born 16 April 2006) is a South Korean footballer who plays as a forward or midfielder for club Portsmouth on loan from club Tottenham Hotspur, and the South Korea national team.
+Yang Min-hyeok (양민혁; born 16 April 2006) is a South Korean footballer who plays as a winger for Belgian Pro League club Westerlo, on loan from club Tottenham Hotspur, and the South Korea national team.

 Club career

 Gangwon FC

 In 2022, Yang joined Gangneung Jeil High School and started to play for the school's football club, an academy of Gangwon FC.
 Prior to the 2024 season, when he was just one year away from graduating, he was promoted to the senior team.
 He won the K League Player of the Month award for July 2024, becoming the youngest player to win the award.
 He was on the list of three nominees for the K League 1 Most Valuable Player award after leading Gangwon to second place.
 The MVP award was given to league champion Jo Hyeon-woo, but he received the Young Player of the Year award.

 Tottenham Hotspur

 Yang signed a six-year contract with Tottenham Hotspur on 28 July 2024, to join the club in January 2025, allowing him to complete the 2024 K League 1 season with Gangwon.
 He spent part of December 2024 at the club's training ground, learning English.